qu1j0t3/hough/README.md

 Output, file per page, is to the `process/` directory in the current working directory (which can be a symlink to somewhere else).
+The input files are left unchanged.

-`*` - I use a *Fujitsu fi-4530C, USB model,* which is fast, high quality, and cheaply available on ebay if you have some patience to deal with its Windows XP driver (VirtualBox works).
+`*` - I use a **Fujitsu fi-4530C, USB model,** which is fast, high quality, and cheaply available on ebay if you can deal with its Windows XP driver (VirtualBox works).
 I've done thousands of pages with mine.